JuliaPy/MicroMamba.jl/README.md

 - `version()` returns the version of this executable.
 - `available()` returns true if MicroMamba is available on this system.
 Use this to check if the above functions will succeed.

-In all cases, MicroMamba will be downloaded and installed if required to the `micromamba` directory in your Julia depot (e.g. `~/.julia/micromamba`).
+In all cases, MicroMamba will be downloaded and installed if required to a Julia-specific location.

 ## Example